SOPEC - Community Choice Aggregation Program

 ENROLL NOW - CALL 1-888-733-8512

-The SOPEC aggregation program has saved residents and small businesses an estimated $19 million over the first 21 months (compared to the default utility supply rate or Standard Service Offer) and the program rates have been consistently below the utility’s default rate since it started in August 2023.
+The SOPEC electricity aggregation program has saved residents and small businesses an estimated $20 million in the first two years (compared to the utility’s default rate or Price to Compare)!
+Program rates have been consistently below the utility’s default rate since its start in August 2023.

-Eligible Cleveland residents and small businesses will receive program letters in late June that outline the Community Choice Aggregation program, including step-down and opt-out pathways.
+Eligible Cleveland residents and small businesses receive program letters once per year that outline the CCA program, including step-down and opt-out pathways.
 You do not need to return the letter if you wish to remain in the program.
 For questions related to the program, call the dedicated Cleveland support line at 1-888-733-8512.

 What is Community Choice Aggregation?